zhouhoujun/tsioc/packages/core/README.md

 This repo is for distribution on `npm`.
 The source for this module is in the [main repo](https://github.com/zhouhoujun/tsioc).

-`@tsdi/core` is AOP, Ioc container, via typescript decorator.
+`@tsdi/core` is Ioc container, Injector, via typescript decorator. extends `@tsdi/ioc` with features:
+* can load script and inject.
+* get service form injector tree.
+* get services form injector tree.

 version 5+ of [`@ts-ioc/core`](https://www.npmjs.com/package/@ts-ioc/core) [`tsioc`](https://www.npmjs.com/package/tsioc)